top

 Rapidly switching pages, accessing multiple resources simultaneously, or aggressively calling APIs can trigger alerts.
 A user visiting multiple pages in one second may look suspicious.

-Proxies and VPNs
+Proxies

-Privacy tools like proxies or VPNs route traffic through alternate servers, hiding your IP address.
+Privacy tools like proxies route traffic through alternate servers, hiding your IP address.
 Robots use these to conceal their origin, so websites may block known proxy ranges or flag sudden geographic changes, such as jumping from New York to Singapore within minutes.

 Frequent Requests